If I might paraphrase from Hamlet

 : “to wink or not to wink… that

 is the question.”
-On the one hand, online dating tools like “winks” and “favorites” can certainly help facilitate contact amongst members.
-But on the other hand, these tools invite complications that modern singles must then sort out.
+On the one hand, free online tools like “winks” and “favorites” can certainly help facilitate contact amongst members.
+But on the other hand, they invite complications that modern singles must then sort out.

 “I wasn’t sure I wanted to reach out just yet to a few of the hot women I saw online,” says New Yorker Evan, 25. ”So I ‘favorited’ them and figured I’d come back when I was ready.
 One of these women wrote me a scolding email asking why I’d ‘favorite’ someone with whom I’d had no contact.
 She said that it creeped her out a bit.”

-Well, it seems that you can’t please everyone in this still-developing online dating world, Evan!
-Reactions to the myriad ways in which you can contact an online prospect remain mixed, but with a growing number of online tools at your disposal to indicate your appreciation, it’s easy to tip your digital hat at a prospect and keep on walking (or surfing, as the case may be) — until you’re good and ready to invest more time, that is.
+Well, it seems that you can’t please everyone in the online dating world.
+Reactions to the myriad ways in which you can contact an online prospect remain mixed, but with a growing number of tools at your disposal to show your interest, it’s easy to flirt with someone and keep right on moving — that is, until you’re ready to invest more time.